brentmac94/ISQA-3420-A1/Data Dictionary.md

 **Package and Info Response** - Response to manager for package and info.

 **Retrieve full list of Packages and Corresponding License Info** - Process that retrieves requested information from the Software Package & License Info per Manager request.

+**Known Vulnerability Issues** -  Data returns any known vulnerabilities in the software package.

+**NIST Vulnerability DB** - Database that contains any known vulnerabilities in the software package.